cx-prog-lang/.github/features/method_call.md

 ## Expected Benefits to Legacy C

  - **B3.
-Canonicalization**: provides a canonical way to use the functions that are intended to act on a structure.
+Canonicalization**: provides a canonical way to use the functions intended to act on a structure.
  - **B4.
 Code Clarity**: removes verbosity in the combination of a member access and a call.